le0pard/re2js/README.md

 # RE2JS - RE2 JS port of a linear time regular expression matching [![Test/Build/Deploy](https://github.com/le0pard/re2js/actions/workflows/tests.yml/badge.svg)](https://github.com/le0pard/re2js/actions/workflows/tests.yml)

+## TLDR

+The built-in JavaScript regular expression engine can, under certain special combinations, run in exponential time.
+This situation can trigger what's referred to as a [Regular Expression Denial of Service (ReDoS)](https://www.owasp.org/index.php/Regular_expression_Denial_of_Service_-_ReDoS).
+RE2, a different regular expression engine, can effectively safeguard your Node.js applications from ReDoS attacks.
+With RE2JS, this protective feature extends to browser environments as well, enabling you to utilize the RE2 engine more comprehensively.

+## What is RE2?

-RE2 is a regular expression engine that runs in time linear in the size of the input.
-RE2JS is a port of a library [RE2](https://github.com/google/re2) (to be more correct - [RE2/J](https://github.com/google/re2j)) to pure JavaScript.
+RE2 is a regular expression engine designed to operate in time proportional to the size of the input, ensuring linear time complexity.
+RE2JS, on the other hand, is a pure JavaScript port of the [RE2 library](https://github.com/google/re2) — more specifically, it's a port of the [RE2/J library](https://github.com/google/re2j).

 JavaScript standard regular expression package, [RegExp](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_expressions), and many other widely used regular expression packages such as PCRE, Perl and Python use a backtracking implementation strategy: when a pattern presents two alternatives such as a|b, the engine will try to match subpattern a first, and if that yields no match, it will reset the input stream and try to match b instead.